negarbaharmand/todo-app/README.md

 # Todo-App

-A simple Todo app created with React
+A simple Todo app created with React and some cool Css.
 This repository contains a TODO list application built using React.
 It allows users to add, edit and remove tasks, as well as mark them as complete.

 ## Installation